cmaloney/dcos-docs/_pages/1-7/usage/view-node-details.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-You can get a detailed view of which nodes in your cluster are running which service.
+You can get a comprehensive list of the apps being run on your DC/OS cluster nodes.

 **Prerequisites:**